FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/Filename_conventions.md

 > **Note**
 >
-> When the file sent corresponds exactly to the one the partner
+> Note: When the file sent corresponds exactly to the one the partner
 > requested (FNAME= &NFNAME), this corresponds to the open operating
 > mode.

-### Sending of a file with versions (z/OS)
+### Sending of a file with versions (z/OS, OpenVMS)

 This name includes a root and a version number.
 According to the case, the relative name is converted into an absolute name in different stages